fluxfederation/on_form/README.md

 	  end
 	end

 Let's wrap the customer object in a form object.
-Ideally we'd call this @customer_form, but you may not feel you have time to go and update all your views yet, so in this example we'll keep calling it @customer.
+Ideally we'd call this `@customer_form`, but you may not feel you have time to go and update all your view code, so in this example we'll keep calling it `@customer`.

 	class PreferencesController
 	  def show